 what they are, and what they are up to.

 They walk for a while, then stop and look around.
 You stop whenever they stop so they won't hear your footsteps as you shadow them.
-You don't follow them along their path because there is a bit
+You continue to parallel

 them as they